flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 The code does not use the one-week periods during which the patient has worn the device for a fraction of time lower than `time_worn_threshold`, neither for training nor for inference.

-The examples below show how to use the model for training and inference on a set of patients' CGM time series, which for this purpose are artificially generated.
+The examples below show how to use the code for training and inference on a set of patients' CGM time series, which for this purpose are artificially generated.

 ### Examples